nvfp/now-i-can-sleep/archive/note.md

 - dock name: currently, target branch must be named "docs"
 - Handle lowercase URL: Redirect `foo.github.io/REPO/my-lib-case-sensitive` to `foo.github.io/REPO/My-LIB-Case-Sensitive`.
 - If a favicon is not specified, the default favicon will be used.

+Note:
+- Code within the `nics-compiler/` folder can use code from `nics/` folder.
+However, code within `nics/` folder shouldn't access code outside `nics/` folder, as it's a distribution package for users.